tttao/nextjs-lambda/README.md

 cd backend/terraform
 terraform apply
 ```

+The scripts creates:
+- IAM Policy & Role for the Lambda function
+- A SQS queue to trigger the Lambda in an event-driven way
+- A lambda function using the zip file created at step 1.

 This is just a quick example, the state is stored locally, and there are variables.